Pentecost (island): History and customs

 Some Bule people of Pentecost trace their origins to Nuenue, a woman to whom was given the skill of weaving by the creator, Tagaro.
 She travelled throughout the island, passing on the skill to others, and, in exchange, she was given land.
 As a result, the descendants of Nuenue are entitled to land wherever Nuenue settled.

-Pentecost was first sighted by the Spanish expedition of Pedro Fernandez de Quiros in April 1606.
+The first Western sighting of Pentecost was by the Spanish expedition of Pedro Fernandez de Quiros in April 1606.
 Pentecost was again sighted on the day of Pentecost, 22 May 1768, by Louis Antoine de Bougainville.
 It was also sighted by Captain James Cook, during his voyage through the New Hebrides (now Vanuatu) in 1774.
 It was influenced by successive Christian missionaries but traditional customs there remain strong.

-Pentecost Island is most famous for being the spiritual birthplace of the extreme sport of bungee jumping, originating in an ages old ritual called the Gol (Bislama nanggol), or land diving.
+Pentecost is most famous for being the spiritual birthplace of the extreme sport of bungee jumping, originating in an ages old ritual called the Gol (Bislama nanggol), or land diving.
 Between April and June every year, men in the southern part of the island jump from tall towers (around 20 to 30 m) with vines tied to their feet, in a ritual believed to ensure a good yam harvest.
 The ritual is also now used to show acceptance into manhood.
 Land diving was first given international exposure when David Attenborough and a BBC film crew brought back footage of the ritual during the 1950s, which aired as part of The People of Paradise documentary series.
 Visitors to Pentecost who witnessed the ceremony include Pope John Paul II (1986) and Queen Elizabeth II (1974).

 The north Pentecost village of Laone was the home of Walter Lini, who led Vanuatu to independence in 1980.
 Today, the 'father of the nation' is commemorated by a statue at the nearby Lini Memorial College.

 The Turaga indigenous movement, which rejects the Western economic system and instead promotes an alternative based on the "kastom economy", began on Pentecost and is based at Lavatmanggemu in the north-east of the island.

 The practice of grade-taking (the elevation of social status through the slaughter of valuable pigs) has been studied by anthropologists.